arist0v/hydroQcWinterCredit/README.md

 The configuration needed so far:
 -username: hydroquebec profil username
 -password: hydroquebec profil password
+-pre heat delay: delay in minutes before event to pre-heat -post heat delay: delay in minutes after event to re heat

 Goal:
 the use of this thing will be to use this things to set rules to reduce the heating target of thermostat during the event period.
 During those period you can get credit for each kwh not used(or in some case, the price of each kwh during those period are higher)

+DONE:
+-manifest.json with the configuration from end user

+TODO:
+-try to set the password field as password and not text